Zerobeings/learn/README.md

 * Alchemy API does not currently support `getFloorPrice` on the goerli testnet api.
 * Alchemy API does not currently support `reingestContract` on the goerli testnet api.

+These limitations also prevent a total supply for a collection from beings retrived.
+If the collection exceeds 100, the collection items will be displayed as `+100` in the "Collection View" panel on the home page and enough pages will be calculated for a collectin of 10,000 NFTs.

 # Marketplace Repo
 This marketplace repository can be found at the Zero Beings github page.